pepega007xd/CUDAbrot/README.md

 # CUDAbrot

+# EDIT: it's absolutely broken, don't look at it.
+I'll make a better one for web using openGL, when i have time
 CUDAbrot is a simple GUI tool for rendering the Mandelbrot fractal.
 Meant mainly as a learning project.

 ![program preview](./images/preview.png)